Webler-Group/website-new/frontend/README.md

 # webler-front-end <br />
 This is a draft version of the Webler Group's official website.
-This website uses React JS library as it's front-end.<br />
+This website uses React as it's front-end.
+You're mostly likely to edit more TypeScript files in <code>.tsx</code> <br />
 <br />
 <hr/><br />
 <br />